The Kid Laroi: 2020–2021: F*ck Love and mainstream success with "Stay"

-2021-2022: End of the World Tour and other ventures
+2021–2022: End of the World Tour and other ventures

-On 13 January 2022, Howard teased a song with Don Toliver while hinting at a new album.
 On 22 January, "Stay" was voted 2nd in Triple J's 2021 Hottest 100, making him the highest ranking Indigenous artist ever in the annual event.
 On 22 April, Howard released his first song since "Stay" titled "Thousand Miles", which premiered alongside a music video.
 The music video reached 1 million views in about a day.
 In May 2022, Howard exited Adam Leber's Rebel Management and re-signed with Scooter Braun.
 The same month, Howard returned to Sydney, Australia for the first time since he moved to Los Angeles, United States in 2019, to perform his debut headlining concert tour titled the End of the World Tour, in support of his mixtape, F*ck Love.
 After Howard fell ill before his Melbourne show at Rod Laver Arena on 3 June, his shows were postponed at late notice and Howard issued an apology to fans while they were rescheduled.
 On 8 July, Howard and American rapper Fivio Foreign released "Paris to Tokyo" alongside a music video.
 On 22 July, he was featured on Nardo Wick's song "Burning Up" from the latter's debut studio album, Who Is Nardo Wick?.
 In December, he performed at iHeartRadio's 2022 Jingle Ball.